 Bungie is a game development studio made famous by creating the Halo series for Xbox.
-It surprised a lot of people when they have left that extremely lucrative franchise behind and wanted to create something new.
-Their new game is called Destiny and it has me really intrigued.
+It surprised a lot of people when they left that extremely lucrative franchise behind and wanted to create something new.
+So many people aspire to be game designers (if you are one of those people then there is an article on creamo.jp which you will find very interesting) and to make a game as successful as the Halo series, so for Bungie to throw that away seems crazy.
+However, their new game is called Destiny and it has me really intrigued.
 I have been lucky enough to get early access to the game on two different occasions and noticed a few really interesting things about what they are doing with this new franchise that draw strong parallels to what I see happening in other forms of digital design and storytelling.
 But first, one thing I loved about Destiny, is that, like Halo, it is a first person shooter style game.
 FPS games have always been some of my favorites and recently I have even been considering attending an aim training course to brush up on my in-game skills.
 Check out https://aiming.pro to discover how aim training courses work.

 The 10 year story – gaming as branding